Home / Resources / Child Safety Statement of Compliance

 Taking into account the unique context of the Department’s activities, Defence will continue to:

-• require all ADF members, Australian Public Service employees, volunteers including members of the ADF cadets, and contractors to demonstrate their commitment to youth safety through their agreement to undertake their duties in accordance with the appropriate Defence or ADF Cadet youth safety code of conduct
+• require all ADF members, Australian Public Service employees, volunteers including members of the ADF Cadets, and contractors to demonstrate their commitment to youth safety through their agreement to undertake their duties in accordance with the appropriate Defence or ADF Cadet youth safety code of conduct

 • maintain clear processes for reporting and responding to disclosures, suspicions and allegations of abuse or neglect in accordance with state and territory legislation.